brandontiehen/Navigue/README.md

 	* Insert: <body onLoad="landingPage()">
 	* Default Classes/IDs: #navigation, a.nav-a, (edit as necessary)
-	* Default sections: #landing #about, #portfolio, #contact, (edit as necessary) */
+	* Default sections: #landing #about, #portfolio, #contact, (edit as necessary)
+	* HTML & CSS Template (Useful, but optional) at bottom of this file.
+Not included in minified file.
+*/